A Quantitative Study of SMS Phishing Detection: Results

 \subsection{Answering RQ:1}

 Initially, we analyzed the accuracy rates of the messages, as illustrated in Figure~\ref{tab:accuracy-rates-bymessage} in the appendix.
 This table presents the average rates at which participants correctly identified our messages as real or fake.
 The accuracy rates per message, as well as the overall accuracy for both real and fake messages, are depicted.
+The average accuracy per fake message ranged from 63.1\% to 73.5\%, with an overall average accuracy of 67.1\%.
+For real messages, our accuracy ranged from 34.0\% to 51.8\%, with an average of 43.6\%.